 Micro Fennel is available year-round.

-Micro Fennel provides vitamin C, phytonutrients and fiber.
+Micro Fennel provides vitamin C, E, and K, antioxidants, potassium, and fiber.

-Fennel is native to southern Europe and the Mediterranean region, where it has been used for centuries as a vegetable as well as a spice and even for medicinal purposes.
-Micro Fennel has grown in popularity since its debut on the food scene, along with other microgreens, in the early 1990s.
-They became an instant hit with farmers because they are relatively easy to grow and are ready for sale within 2 to 3 weeks after planting.
-Micro Fennel is usually grown in a greenhouse where controlled temperature and humidity aids in the germination.
+Fennel is native to southern Europe and the Mediterranean region, where it has been used for centuries as a vegetable and as a spice.
+Micro Fennel has grown in popularity since its debut on the food scene, along with other microgreens, in the 1980s-1990s in the United States.
+Today Micro Fennel can be found through select distributors and specialty grocers in North America, Asia, Europe, and Australia.

 Recipes that include Micro Fennel.
 One is easiest, three is harder.